Arium Waiver Program

 Program Overview

 To make the insurance process convenient, we have worked with your community to offer an insurance product through a Tenant Legal Liability (TLL) program, which satisfies this requirement.
-For a monthly fee automatically charged to your rent statement, you will receive $100,000 in personal liability coverage and limited personal contents coverage to protect your belongings while they are located at your apartment home.
+For a monthly fee automatically charged to your rent statement, you will receive $100,000 in personal liability coverage.

 If this Renters Insurance Program meets your needs, you need not do anything else to obtain insurance.
 We recommend you look at the details of the program to ensure it meets your specific needs.